zhousarah/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 ---
-title: Introduction to Azure managed disks
+title: Overview of Azure Disk Storage
 description: Get an overview Azure managed disks, which handle the storage accounts for you when you're using VMs.
 author: roygara
 ms.service: azure-disk-storage